guestdaniel/GuestOxenham2022/README.md

 bash run.sh
 ```

 However, the figures will be saved out to the container's non-persistent storage and will be destroyed when you exit or end the container.
-To have permanent copies of the outputs figures saved to your disk, you can link the output `plots` directory inside the container to a preferred output location somewhere on your disk (called `output` in the example below).
+To have permanent copies of the outputs figures saved to your disk, you can link the output `plots` directory inside the container to a preferred output location somewhere on your disk.
 First, exit the container with the `exit` command, then run the following:

 ```
 docker run --rm -v /home/daniel/GuestOxenham2021/plots:/GuestOxenham2021/plots -it guestoxenham2021